idaholab/moose/tutorials/tutorial04_meshing/doc/content/getting_started/examples_and_tutorials/tutorial04_meshing/presentation/tutorial04_step13_advanced_tools.md

 ## FillBetweenCurvesGenerator, FillBetweenPointVectorsGenerator, and FillBetweenSidesetsGenerator

-Several mesh generators are available to the user to generate a "transition layer" between two curves.
+Several mesh generators are available to the user to generate a "transition layer" between two curves using linear triangle elements (TRI3).
 Behind the scenes, these mesh generators use MOOSE's [FillBetweenPointVectorsTools](FillBetweenPointVectorsTools.md) capability to generate a "transition layer" between two given curves (in the form of two vectors of points).

 !media framework/utils/transition_layer.png
        style=width:60%;display:block;margin-left:auto;margin-right:auto;